top of page

 How can the seed be a metaphor for knowledge or experience, and how can that become a form of currency?

-Working on this project over 6 months, many changes happened.
+Working on this project for over six months, many changes happened.
 The first concept is completely shifted, and the third rendition is what remains.
-Throughout this process, I have come to define Ancestry, not by a cultural tradition or genetic difference, but by the oldest rituals we share.
-By communicating with each other, and engaging in our landscape, are we able to address the blanks in our
+Throughout this process, I have come to define Ancestry not by a cultural tradition or genetic difference but by the oldest rituals we share.
+By communicating with each other and engaging in our landscape, we can address the blanks in our

 ancestral past to reshape our identity in the present?